 That’s why we’ve introduced the Intech Equity Market Stress Monitor®.
 The monitor is a collection of five metrics we believe are reliable indicators of equity market stress based on our 30-year history of studying stock price volatility.
 We believe these indicators are well suited to identifying signs of market stress.
 You can use the monitor to gain insight to market risk regimes, contextualize beta risk management and complement your conventional risk metrics.

 Learn more about the Intech Equity Market Stress Monitor®.
-Download an eBook that serves as a guide to the monitor or our latest quarterly report that offers our analysis of the data.
+Download an eBook that serves as a guide to the monitor.

 VIX® is a registered trademark of the Chicago Board Options Exchange, Incorporated (“CBOE”).
 The VIX index methodology is the property of CBOE.